Narashiman-K/GetAllAnnotationBoundingBox/README.md

 ## Running the Example

-We are ready to launch the app! 🎉
+We are ready to launch the app to check the functionality! 🎉

 ```shell script
 npm run dev